OlhaSvezhentseva/uni-pro2-bk-tree/README.md

         `python derewo_words.py --file derewo-v-ww-bll-250000g-2011-12-31-0.1.txt`

-3. You will see a visualisation of the tree if it was built on fewer then 50 words.
-Otherwise, only text file with the source text for visualisation will be saved.
+3. Text file with the source text for visualisation will be saved, visualisation itself will not be generated, as the number of words exceeds 50.
 4. Running program is the same as in demo:

     `python -m main --file filtered_words`